 Treatment is aimed at correcting the underlying cause and allowing you to use your hand and arm as much as possible.
-In some cases, no treatment is required and recovery happens on its own.
+In some cases, no treatment is needed and the problem gets better on its own.

-- Physical therapy may be recommended for some people to help maintain muscle strength.
+- Physical therapy to help maintain muscle strength.

-- Deformity of the hand or arm, mild to severe, which can lead to contractures
+Deformity of the hand or arm, mild to severe, which can lead to

 - Partial or complete loss of sensation in the arm, hand, or fingers